Agent Manager

 The Agent Manager is a control panel for running and orchestrating multiple Kilo Code agents, with support for parallel worktree-isolated sessions.

 The Agent Manager is a full-panel editor tab built directly into the extension.
-All sessions share the single kilo serve backend process.
+It uses the extension's embedded runtime, so no separate Kilo CLI installation or CLI authentication setup is required.
 It supports:

 • Multiple parallel sessions, each in its own git worktree